Luca Belingheri: Club career

 He stayed at Como Calcio for a year and made 18 scoring a single goal.
 In 2004, he started his first spell at Ascoli and made 20 appearances.
-In summer 2005, Ascoli bought him outright from Genoa but sent him to AlbinoLeffe in joint-ownership bid.
+In the summer of 2005, Ascoli bought him outright from Genoa but sent him to AlbinoLeffe in a joint-ownership bid.
 With AlbinoLeffe Belingheri played 25 games in 2006–07 Serie B. In June 2007 Belingheri returned to Ascoli but again only made 15 starts in 2009–10 Serie B.

 He joined Torino in July 2009, as part of the deal, Marco Moro moved to Ascoli.
 He then moved to Livorno in January 2011.
 On 24 January 2014, he was loaned to Cesena and scored a goal in his debut match against Varese.
 In the summer of 2015 is consistent with the Modena; the following year passes to Cremonese.

 On 30 August 2019, he signed with Pergolettese.
 He left the club on 31 January 2020.

 Later career

-After leaving Pergolettese in January 2020, Belingheri remained without club until the summer 2020, where he was hired as assistant coach of Cremonese's U19 team under head coach Elia Pavesi.
+After leaving Pergolettese in January 2020, Belingheri remained without a club until the summer of 2020, where he was hired as assistant coach of Cremonese's U19 team under head coach Elia Pavesi.

+On 18 July 2023, Brescia announced the appointment of Belingheri in charge of their Under-19 team.

+On 10 November 2023, Belingheri was appointed in temporary charge of the first team following the dismissal of head coach Daniele Gastaldello.
+He guided Brescia for a league home game against his former club Cremonese, which ended in a 0–3 loss, then returning back to his previous role following the appointment of Rolando Maran as the club's new head coach.